leandroroser/rustin15/README.md

 and do not enforce type correctness at runtime.
 ```

-But you are not declaring types in the code
+But you are not declaring types in the first code chunk

 ```
 In Rust, you don't always have to explicitly declare types in your code because the compiler can often infer